jomel2778/Simple-Sweep/README.md

 # Overview
 An ARP sweep and port scan in one.
 Completed through a series of prompts.
-With this Python script you can easily sweep a network and find open ports.
+With this Python script you can easily sweep a network and find hosts.
 SimpleSweepPro then takes the results and completes a port scan.
 Nice, neat and simple.

 # Details
 Open to enter IP(s) as a command line argument.